 TABLE OF CONTENTS

-Starting a nutraceutical supplement business is one of those industry types that is misleadingly risky.
+Starting a nutraceutical supplement business is one of those industry types that are misleadingly risky.
 People take supplements for a range of reasons: preventative care, weight loss, sexual performance, and more.
 But even considering the prevalence of nutraceuticals among consumers, businesses providing the products have obstacles to overcome in order to stay compliant and grow their business.
 If you are looking to start a business in this space, there are a few risk factors to be aware of.
 The first step is knowing them, and the next step is minimizing those merchant account risks.
 Keep reading to find out how you can protect your business from the risks that plague it.

 Nutraceuticals are Hard to Place